This post may contain affiliate links. Please read my disclaimer for more information.

 Flat burrs will produce waste because the ground will get stuck on the flat surface.

-I prefer flat burrs and this is what you will normally find in your very high ed grinders, but if you can’t afford a machine with a flat grinder burr grinders are extremely efficient also.
+I prefer flat burrs, and this is what you will normally find in your very high-end grinders, but if you can’t afford a machine with a flat grinder, conical burr grinders are extremely efficient also.

 You really are splitting hairs when you start comparing the two.